ninoCan/scrapp/PyScrApp/README.md

 Following the [BeatifulSoup documentation](https://www.crummy.com/software/BeautifulSoup/bs4/doc/#id16 ), the best way to use it is through the use of a third party parser: [lxml](https://lxml.de ).
 Let us install it, as well:

    $ pip install lxml
+In order to communicate with the MySQL server we also need to install a [mysql/python connector](https://dev.mysql.com/doc/connector-python/en/connector-python-introduction.html )

+   $ pip install mysql-connector-python
+T
 ##The scraper

 Touched the `scrApp.py`, most of the comment are in-file.